 On the hilltop overlooking the west side of Los Angeles is a fantastic and popular world class museum that offers free admission.
 The J. Paul Getty Museum’s Getty Center Los Angeles is a magnificent architectural marvel that features European paintings, drawings, sculptures, decorative furniture and photographs as well as a beautiful central garden.

-We recently visited the Getty Center on a beautiful spring day in LA.
+We visited the Getty Center on a beautiful spring day in Los Angeles.
 It had been awhile since our last visit and made me wonder why it took us years to visit again.
 Located in the Santa Monica Mountains, this museum opened in 1997.
-Visitors are taken on a tram to go up the hill with great views of the city on the way up.
-Kids love this smooth and quick ride and makes for a unique way to enter this special place.

 Once on top, the center greets visitors with wide open areas and bright, modern buildings.
 It was designed by architect, Richard Meier, making it look like it grew out of the hillside.